 S-100 Part 17, Figures 17-1, 17-6 and 17-7 outline the overall concept of an S-100 Exchange Set for the interchange of geospatial data and its relevant metadata.
 Figure 17-1 depicts the realization of the ISO 19115-1 and 19115-3 classes which form the foundation of the Exchange Set.
 The overall structure of S-101 metadata for Exchange Sets is the same as S-100 metadata.
 Figure 17-6 depicts the structure of the Exchange Set Catalogue and the structure of the Exchange Set as included in S-100 part 17, Figure 17-1 is also described in clause 11.2 above.
 More detailed information about the various classes is shown in Figure 17-7 and a textual description in the Tables is included at clauses 12.1.1 to 12.1.4 below.

-The discovery metadata classes have numerous attributes which enable important information about the datasets and accompanying support files to be examined without the need to process the data, for example decrypt, decompress, load etc.Other Catalogues can be included in the Exchange Set in support of the datasets such as Feature and Portrayal.
-The attribute “purpose” of the support file metadata provides a mechanism to update support files more easily.
+The discovery metadata classes have numerous attributes which expose important information about the ENCs, ENC support files and system support files to be examined without the need to process the data, for example decrypt, decompress, load etc.

+System support files, such as Feature and Portrayal Catalogues or codelist dictionary files, can be included in the Exchange Set in support of the end-user system.
+The attribute “resourcePurpose” of the ENC Support File Discovery Metadata provides a mechanism to “read” and apply these system support files more easily.

 The following clauses define the mandatory and optional metadata needed for S-101.
 In some cases the metadata may be repeated in a national language.
 If this is the case it is noted in the Remarks column.